Bmujeeb1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path nam of the current working_directory
+script that prints the absolute path name of the current working directory